adamwbrew/Daily_Coding_Problems/README.md

 >
 > Given the input `[3, 0, 1, 3, 0, 5]`, we can hold `3` units in the first index, `2` in the second, and `3` in the fourth index (we cannot hold `5` since it would run off to the left), so we can trap `8` units of water.

-To see my solution look at [Medium Problem Solution](https://github.com/adamwbrew/Daily_Coding_Problems/blob/main/Medium/Problem_26.ipynb)
+To see my solution look at [Medium Problem Solution](https://github.com/adamwbrew/Daily_Coding_Problems/blob/main/Medium/Problem_26.ipynb).
+To see all the medium coding problems look at my [Medium Coding Problems Folder](https://github.com/adamwbrew/Daily_Coding_Problems/tree/main/Medium).

-## Easy Problem
+## Easy Problems

 Here's an example of a **easy** problem from [Daily Coding Problem](https://www.dailycodingproblem.com/):